vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 #JDBC with Spring
 - Using traditional JDBC connection has many disadvantages
-    - Lot of boiletplate code
+    - Lot of boilerplate code
     - Poor exception handling (cannot really react to exceptions)
 - Spring JDBC Template to the rescue
 - Implementing template method pattern